Table of Contents

 Use Case Specific

-We don’t do real time, how and why would we use this?
+We don’t care about breaking news, trending or “viral” stories.
+How and why would we use this?

-Our system also makes it incredibly easy to see what content did the best over the last week, last month, last six months, etc. Moreover, our leaderboards are a great way to have a sense of where you stand in your industry.
+Our system also makes it incredibly easy to see what content did the best over the last week, last month, last six months, etc., both for your own accounts, but also for your competitors.
+Moreover, our leaderboards are a great way to have a sense of where you stand in your industry, and our referral leaderboards will show you who your influencers are.
+The Link Checker can be incredible helpful to understand who is sharing your content.

 Can you see who’s mentioning us right now?

-We're not pulling from the firehose on any of the platforms, so we can't tell you if Sarah, who has 5 Twitter followers, mentions you.
-But we're tracking close to half a million important and influential accounts and we can tell you if any of those mention you.
-For instance, we're tracking every single Page on Facebook that has at least 750K likes (and tracking more and more every day) and we can tell you when, how often and in what context they mention you.
-We’re also tracking all verified Twitter users.
+We're not pulling from the firehose on any of the platforms, so we can't tell you if Sarah, who has five Twitter followers, mentions you.
+But we're tracking more than a million important and influential accounts and we can tell you if any of those mention you.
+For instance, we're tracking every verified Facebook Page or any page with more than 750K Page Likes (and tracking more and more every day) and we can tell you when, how often and in what context they mention you.

 Yes.
-Create a saved search, then click "Leaderboard."
-It will populate and show you the Pages/accounts driving the most interactions around that term in the last week.
+Create a saved search for the keywords you want to find influencers around, then click "Leaderboard."
+It will populate and show you the Pages/accounts driving the most interactions around those terms in the last week or month.

 Platform Specific Questions